VenuPabbuleti/100-Days-RTL-using-Verilog/README.md

     language widely used in the industry.

     What is verilog:
     	Verilog is a hardware description language used for modeling electronic systems.
-It allows designers to describe digital circuits at various levels of abstraction.Verilog facilitates simulation, synthesis, andverification of digital designs.It supports both behavioral and structural modeling paradigms.
-Widely utilized in ASIC and FPGA design, Verilog enables efficient hardware development.
+It allows designersto describe digital circuits at various levels of abstraction.Verilog facilitates simulation, synthesis, andverification of digital designs.It supports both behavioral and structural modeling paradigms.
+Widelyutilized in ASIC and FPGA design, Verilog enables efficient hardware development.
 A comprehensive series of RTL design tutorials covering various aspects of digital design

     What is RTL Design?
 	RTL Design involves describing digital circuits at a low level of abstraction, focusing on the flow of